imagej/imagej.github.io/_pages/scripting/jython/examples.md

     print mean

-The above is trivial and it is meant only as an example (there are better ways to get the mean value, such as via <i>imp.getStatistics()</i>.
-Notice that the <i>Weaver.inline</i> function takes three arguments: the java code to inline, the map of bindings, and the return type.
-In the example, we pass only the <i>float\[\]</i> pixels array, and define <i>Double</i> as the return type.
+The above is trivial and it is meant only as an example (there are better ways to get the mean value, such as via `imp.getStatistics()`.
+Notice that the `Weaver.inline` function takes three arguments: the java code to inline, the map of bindings, and the return type.
+In the example, we pass only the `float[]` pixels array, and define `Double` as the return type.
 The return type is optional.

 Internally, bindings are represented as fields in a java class, set as either primitives (like double, int ...) or the least general public class or superclass of the object to bind.

-A better example that exploits the capabilities of the <i>Weaver.inline</i> is the following: compile the function once, and then call it over and over with different parameters.
+A better example that exploits the capabilities of the `Weaver.inline` is the following: compile the function once, and then call it over and over with different parameters.
 The bindings cannot be changed, but if they are arrays or collections, one can change the elements of these collections.
-For example, to obtain a new <i>ImageStack</i> that is the result of applying XOR to each consecutive pair of slices (which will give you the boundaries of objects):
+For example, to obtain a new `ImageStack` that is the result of applying XOR to each consecutive pair of slices (which will give you the boundaries of objects):

     from ij import IJ, ImagePlus, ImageStack
     from fiji.scripting import Weaver